michelebusta/MicroserviceWorkshops/Lab_Setup/Google_Lab_Setup/Lab_Setup_For_Google_Cloud.md

 If you do not have time, you may work on this during the workshop but may not complete as many lab steps during lab times and can work on your own time to complete the lab at your leisure.

++**WARNING: depending on the region you are in, Google may require you verify your credit card and identification before you can use the account, this does not always happend but I just discovered this while creating a new account...so do this early if you really want to use Google for the lab on Wed/Thurs this week!**

 #Prerequisites
 The lab will make use of several tools and services.
 Here is a list of requirements that you will need to successfully complete the lab.
 If you are missing any of these requirements, we will cover the steps to satisfy them in this document.